-Seventeen awards were presented Tuesday night during the third annual THB Sports Awards.
-For the first time, the awards program was an virtual event because of coronavirus precautions.
+Seventeen awards were presented on July 21 during the third annual THB Sports Awards.
+For the first time, the awards program was an virtual event held on Facebook Live because of coronavirus precautions.

 Here is a replay of the virtual event: